roman-milk/roman-milk.github.io/the-boyfriend-test.md

- ****** The Boyfriend Test ****** byJust_Plain_Bob© Cara?
+===

+Cara?
 Cara decided that she couldn't live with a man who would always be wondering about her and an old boyfriend.
 So where is she now?
 Living with the old boyfriend.
 Kind of makes you wonder, doesn't it?
 Report_Story